First Home Buyers Guide for Victoria

 Taking the time to research the Victorian property market will give you a better understanding of housing availability, how much it will cost, and other options you'll have as a first-time buyer.

-- The LJ Hooker Open Market Report will give you a handy overview of the property market in Victoria.
-Your local LJ Hooker branch can also provide you with information specific to your needs.
+- Your local LJ Hooker branch can provide you with information specific to your needs.

 - The CoreLogic RP Data and Australian Property Monitor websites will show you the trends and current price shifts.